DUNE-DAQ/proto-spack/README.md

 epdtdi-spack-build01, epdtdi-spack-build02 and epdtdi-spack-build03 reachable through the account: spacknp

 # First build: Steps using any of the epdtdi-spack-build0X machines:

+_JCF, Jan-22-2022: this section covers something you probably wouldn't need/want to do, but it's a useful historical record of how Patricia got gcc working on the build machine_

 Download the script: https://github.com/DUNE-DAQ/proto-spack/blob/98318b8e6f38a2717d8aaee9817f20356f828603/spack-build.sh